-Prices have increased a lot in Singapore the past decade, it’s not strange as Singapore is self sustaining, developed, politically stable.
+Prices have increased a lot in Singapore in the past decade, it’s not strange as Singapore is self-sustaining, developed, politically stable.
 It enjoys a great climate and is probably one of the best places to live in the world.

 Taxes are high and the government continuously increases stamp duties to reduce the influx of foreigners.
 Prices are among the highest in the region and new condos can start from everything between SGD 500,000 – 1.5 million.